THEB05S-T/Jaavo/privacy.md

 Jaavo is not directed to children under 13 and does not knowingly collect any personal information from them.

-## Data Deletion
+## Data Retention and Deletion

-Since all data is stored on your device, you can delete it at any time by deleting the app.
+Your data is retained on your device for as long as the app is installed.
+You can delete individual applications or clear data within the app at any time.
+Deleting Jaavo from your device permanently removes all of your data — there is no cloud backup or recovery.
 For subscriptions, cancellation is handled through your Apple ID subscription settings.

 ## Contact

-If you have questions about this policy, you can reach us through the feedback form inside the app.
+If you have questions about this policy, you can reach us through the feedback form inside the app, or by email at timmychoi7777@gmail.com.

 ## Changes